github/webauthn-json/README.md

 ## Extensions

-Modern browsers generally only support a single extension: the `appid` string.
+Modern browsers generally only support a small numbe rof extensions.
+To save code size, this library only includes the following extensions in the main build:

+- `appid`
+- `appidExclude`

 If you need to convert additional input or output extensions, use `createExtended()` and `getExtended()` from `@github/webauthn-json/dist/extended`.

 ## Contributions